Students

 • Mechanical behavior

-• Magnetic, optical, and electronic materials
+• Magnetic and optical and electronic materials

 • Thin films